DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### Fonts Chosen
-The fonts are deliberately selected to reflect the World screen appearance.
+The fonts are deliberately selected to reflect the Worldle screen appearance.
-Therefore:
+In the Worldle application, a proprietary NY Times font is now used for the heading 'Wordle' (NYT Karnak Condensed), with Helventica Sans for the grid and button text.
-(More details here....)
+A resonably close match to this font, which is widely available on a range of devices, is the the Google bebas Neue font.

 (Remove this....)
 Libre Franklin and Libre Baskerville are chosen because they are readable on large screens or smaller mobile devices.
 This font is recommended for sites that may be content-heavy but which are regarded as fun friendly and approachable/inclusive.
 These are identified by Google as good pairing.
 Fallback fronts are used in both cases